zeisys/precedents.org_data_collection/README.md

 K. What is the case number?
 Format must be X/YYYY.
 Do not indicate the type of case (abbreviations or shortened phrases or alphabets) in this field.

 L. What is the date of the judgment or verdict?
-Use ISO 8601 standard for formatting the date as YYYY-MM-DD.
+Use ISO 8601 standard for formatting the date as YYYY-MM-DD, plus capital letter T. So a date would look like 2024-01-02T.

 M. Who are the judge(s) involved in the Bench who gave the judgment, listed and separated by semicolons?
 First name, middle name, and last name?
 If only initials are present, do not include periods between the letters.